Kailani Craine: 2016–2017 season

-2017–2018 season
+2017–2018 season: Pyeongchang Olympics

 Craine won bronze at the Asian Open Figure Skating Trophy in August 2017 and silver at the Slovenia Open the following month.
 Later in September, she competed at the 2017 CS Nebelhorn Trophy, the final qualifying opportunity for the 2018 Winter Olympics; she won the gold medal and earned a spot for Australia in the ladies singles event at the Olympics.
 Shortly afterwards, Craine was invited to the 2017 Skate Canada International, her debut on the Grand Prix.

 After winning another Australian national title, Craine competed at the 2018 Four Continents Championships, placing sixteenth.
 She placed seventeenth at the 2018 Winter Olympics, and also at the 2018 World Championships.

 2018–2019 season

 Craine began her season at the Autumn Classic International, where she finished fourth and won the silver medal at the Warsaw Cup.
 She competed on the Grand Prix at the 2018 NHK Trophy, where she placed twelfth.
 After winning a fifth consecutive Australian national title, she placed fifteenth at the 2019 Four Continents Championships and thirty-sixth at the 2019 World Championships.